ArtCodeStudio/parcellab-node/README.md

 ## Dealing with multiple tracking numbers

 The module features dealing with multiple tracking numbers embedded in the payload.
-This allows to use one single call of `createOrUpdateTracking(payload)` for creating multiple trackings for a single order, e.g. when an order from a customer is shipped in several deliveries.
+This allows to use one single call of `createTracking(payload)` for creating multiple trackings for a single order, e.g. when an order from a customer is shipped in several deliveries.

 ### Multiple deliveries with same courier